mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-call-to-execute-on-class.md

 ```
 <br>

-And when Migrating, the following code would be produced:
+When Migrating, the following code would be produced:

 ```cs
 BegClass ExampleCL Extends(CLProgram) Access(*Public)